An attempt to paint the soul

-Symbols, symbols, symbols...Paul Gauguin's painting "The Yellow Christ", considered to be one of the key works of Symbolism in painting, shows the crucifixion of Christ as Breton women are gathered in prayer.
+Symbols, symbols, symbols...Paul Gauguin's painting "The Yellow Christ", which is considered to be one of the key works of Symbolism in painting, shows the crucifixion of Christ as Breton women are gathered in prayer.
 The three women under the cross are sad but rather purely ritualistically.
-And pay attention to Christ’s face — how quiet and pacified it is.
+Besides, pay attention to Christ’s face — how quiet and pacified it is.

-Even today this is a controversial canvas.
+Even today this canvas remains controversial.
 Gauguin broke from the traditional historical views of Christ’s crucifixion to create this symbolic piece of art.
 This picture is filled with symbols.
-The allegorical and mysterious is inherent to it.
-Each symbol expresses ideas to which a person comes intuitively, unconsciously.
-Colors and technique only supplements and emphasizes the intended meaning.
+The allegorical and mysterious is inherent in it.
+Each symbol expresses the idea to which a person comes intuitively, unconsciously.
+Colors and technique only supplement and emphasize the intended meaning.

-Gauguin, trying to understand how the peasants perceive the exceptional phenomenon of Christ, represents him as the object of their perception — as a kind of a "yellow plant" or even fruit of life ready to be harvested like everything around him.
-In the spirit of the country life worldview is based on observation of the cycles of nature’s "dying" and "resurrecting" according to the circulation of seasons… Nature with its incredible fertility is also a kind of goddess sacrificing herself for the sake of us.
+Trying to understand how the peasants perceive the exceptional phenomenon of Christ, Gauguin represents him as the object of their perception — as a kind of a "yellow plant" or even a fruit of life ready to be harvested like everything around him.
+In the spirit of the country life, the worldview is based on observation of the cycles of nature’s "dying" and "resurrecting" according to the circulation of seasons… Nature with its incredible fertility is also a kind of goddess sacrificing herself for the sake of us.
 We harvest Christ’s self-sacrifice as we harvest nature’s fertility and generosity.
 What nature does for our body, Christ does for our soul, and for the sake of the continuation of our life as specie."

 Midway between the angel and the beast, between Synthetism and Primitivism, Gauguin anticipates the importance and gravity of the great human and artistic adventure he is preparing to experience.

 It is important not to mistakeSymbolism intersects with Art Nouveau in many ways.
-The principal difference is that Art Nouveau is a decorative and applied style with clear rules and features, symbolism is a much broader concept.
+The principal difference is that Art Nouveau is a decorative and applied style with clear rules and features, whereas symbolism is a much broader concept.
 If in Art Nouveau the main thing is to see, in symbolism — to feel.
-It has more metaphors, allegory.
+It has more metaphors and allegories.

-And basically, the style was formed throughout the history of mankind, because the symbols were always there.
+Basically, this art style was formed throughout the history of mankind, because the symbols had always been there.
 For example, a halo on icons is a symbol of holiness, a dove is an international symbol of peace.

-— Mikhail Vrubel — "The Swan Princess" (1900) — based on the opera "The Tale of Tsar Sultan" by Rimsky-Korsakov, which was based on the fairytale of the same name by Pushkin.
-The part of the Swan Princess was performed by his wife, she also posed for the painting.
+— Mikhail Vrubel’s "The Swan Princess" (1900) is based on "The Tale of Tsar Sultan" opera by Rimsky-Korsakov, which was based on the fairytale of the same name by Pushkin.
+The part of the Swan Princess was performed by the artist’s wife, she also sit for the painting.

-— Paul Gauguin "Yellow Christ" (1889).
-Together with The Green Christ, it is considered to be one of the key works of Symbolism in painting.
+— Paul Gauguin’s "Yellow Christ" (1889) is considered to be one of the key works of Symbolism in painting.

-— Hugo Simberg — "Wounded angel" (1903).
-This painting is one of the most beloved works of northern symbolism, and is often used to illustrate books, posters, and designs.
+— Hugo Simberg’s "Wounded angel" (1903) is one of the most beloved works of northern symbolism, and it is often used to illustrate books, posters, and designs.

 You are an expert, if:you consider Vasnetsov’s painting "Ivan Tsarevich on the Grey Wolf" rather Art nouveau art than symbolism.
 It is ornate, decorative, but has no symbols that everyone understands.